 2. Get Organized

-- Choose a ranking system where you prioritize which items on the list should be completed first.
+- You can choose a ranking system that prioritizes which items should be completed first.

-- You might want to start off your day with the most important ones, or establish momentum with some quick, easy tasks.
+- Start your day with the most important people, or get started with some simple tasks.